 You’ve heard the phrase, “Accidents happen,” but knowing accidents are a part of life does not prepare you for the repercussions of a serious accident when you or a loved one are involved.
-Facial trauma are serious injuries that must be treated quickly by an experienced oral and maxillofacial surgeon to ensure complete recovery and proper aesthetics.
+Facial trauma can involve serious injuries that must be treated quickly by an experienced oral and maxillofacial surgeon to ensure complete recovery and proper aesthetics.

 Oral Surgery Michiana’s Facial Trauma Expertise